Skip to content

 Hosting MAS

-We created our MAS Single hosting plan to make running MAS affordable.
+We created our MAS Single hosting plan to make running MAS affordable for smaller organizations who primarily need to run Manage (what has been known as Maximo in the past).
 It uses “Single Node Openshift” (SNO) to align with an architecture that many organizations have been using successfully for Maximo 7.6 for many years, a single application server per environment.
+The result is a simple, cost-effective MAS deployment for up to 50 concurrent users.

 More info available here:

-Our MAS Cluster plan starts with 2 worker nodes.
+The MAS Cluster plan starts with 2 worker nodes.
 This quantity can be increased to support additional concurrent users or workloads.

 More info available here: